fz-cambridge/MGflashfm-GLGC-analysis/README.md

 For more details, see the folder (GLGC_data_scripts/) and the paper (Methods and Supplementary Materials)

 ## Background
-GLGC performed a multi-group genome-wide meta-analysis of lipid levels in 1.65 million people[^1].
+Global Lipids Genetic Consortium (GLGC) performed a multi-group genome-wide meta-analysis of lipid levels in 1.65 million people[^1].
 Their multi-group meta-analysis included five genetically similar groups that are labelled by continent.
 For consistency, we have kept the same group labels as those published: admixed African or African (AFR, N=99,432, 6.0% of the sample); East Asian (EAS, N=146,492, 8.9%); European (EUR, N=1,320,016, 79.8%); Hispanic (HIS, N=48,057, 2.9%); and South Asian (SAS, N=40,963, 2.5%).
 We consider four of their five blood lipids traits: low-density lipoprotein cholesterol (LDL), high-density lipoprotein cholesterol (HDL), triglycerides (TG), and total cholesterol (TC); non-high-density lipoprotein cholesterol (nonHDL-C) is excluded due to its higher number of missing variants in any given region, compared to the other four traits.

 We used MGflashfm and MGfm to fine-map signals among HDL, LDL, TG, and TC in the five groups, and provide the following scripts and data: